The Secret Rulers of the World

-The Secret Rulers of the World is a five-part documentary series, produced by World of Wonder Productions and written, directed by, and featuring Jon Ronson.
-The series was first shown on British Channel 4 in April and May 2001.
-The series details Ronson's encounters with conspiracy theorists.
-It accompanies Ronson's book Them: Adventures with Extremists, which covers similar topics and describes many of the same events.
+The Secret Rulers of the World is a five-part documentary television series produced by World of Wonder and written, directed by, and featuring Jon Ronson.
+It was first shown on the British Channel 4 in April and May 2001.
+The series details Ronson's encounters with conspiracy theorists and accompanies his 2001 book Them: Adventures with Extremists, which covers similar topics and describes many of the same events.